The rhythm of the French language

 How to learn the French rhythm?

-It is much easier to learn elements that are relatively easy to define for example French vowel and consonant sounds.
+It is much easier to learn elements that are relatively easy to define, for example French vowel and consonant sounds.
 In many cases, learning the right rhythm seems to be an afterthought.

 Taking private French lessons is a great way to address students’ “deafness” to the melody of a foreign language.
 You need to practice intensively the newly-learned articulatory patterns in order to develop a “feel” for them and to be able to produce these sounds in the long term.